PsychedPhalanx/EaW_property_affordability/README.md

    - Calculated price-to-salary affordability ratios per local authority and region
    - Calculated new build premiums per property type
    - Built an interactive dashboard with geographic and temporal filtering
+## Tools Used
+- PostgreSQL
+- Tableau Public